 Each bank can define additional conditions and request other documents.
 For example, some entities require a ‘Certificate of Good Standing’ issued by the state in which the US company was incorporated that demonstrates that it is operating in accordance with applicable regulations.
 Sometimes the company is also required to provide documents signed by its administrators indicating which persons are authorized to carry out banking operations (‘Banking Resolution’).

-Recently, some banks have started offering online business accounts, such as Azlo (from the BBVA group), Novo, Mercury or NBKC, which can partially simplify the process of remote account opening and management, although most of the above requirements will still apply.
+Recently, some banks have started offering online business accounts, such as Brex or Mercury, which can partially simplify the process of remote account opening and management, although most of the above requirements will still apply.

 How can Markentry USA help?